 USP 797 Testing Lab Services

-EMLab P&K is the leading provider of USP <797> testing for environmental monitoring of sterile compounding areas.
-Top-tier USP <797> compliance companies trust EMLab P&K for technical expertise and lab testing capabilities necessary to meet the challenge of implementing a rigorous USP <797> program.
-EMLab P&K has extensive knowledge of the tests required and provides precision in reporting data that USP <797> consultants rely on.
-USP <797> consultants can also purchase sampling media and supplies directly from EMLab P&K’s Products Division.
-Choose EMLab P&K for your USP <797> testing needs.
+Eurofins EMLab P&K is the leading provider of USP <797> testing for environmental monitoring of sterile compounding areas.
+Top-tier USP <797> compliance companies trust Eurofins EMLab P&K for technical expertise and lab testing capabilities necessary to meet the challenge of implementing a rigorous USP <797> program.
+Eurofins EMLab P&K has extensive knowledge of the tests required and provides precision in reporting data that USP <797> consultants rely on.
+USP <797> consultants can also purchase sampling media and supplies directly from Eurofins EMLab P&K’s Products Division.
+Choose Eurofins EMLab P&K for your USP <797> testing needs.

 NOTE: To view sample reports, select a specific USP <797> service below.